How to prepare your child for surgery

 We'll help you support your child before and after surgery

 You’ve made an appointment with your GP to discuss a serious health concern and it’s likely you’ll be leaving the practice with a specialist referral in your hand.
 But, how do you find a specialist?
 How do you know if they’re any good?
 How do you know if they’ll charge you out of pocket expenses?

-All too often patients forget that they have control over which specialist they visit – and not only can choosing the right specialist save you time and money, but it also means you have the power when it comes to your health.
+All too often, patients forget that they have control over which specialist they visit – and not only can choosing the right specialist save you time and money, but it also means you have the power when it comes to your health.

 Your GP referral can be transferred to whichever specialist you choose as long as they’re in the same speciality field

-At nib, we offer a MediGap scheme to customers which might cover all of the extra costs that a doctor or specialist might charge.
+At nib, we offer a MediGap scheme to members, which might cover all of the extra costs that a doctor or specialist may charge.
 Specialists can choose to participate in the MediGap scheme on a case-by-case basis, so it is important to check with your specialist whether they are prepared to charge you the MediGap fee for your procedure.